yorek/AzureFunctionUploadToSQL/README.md

 ## Upload format file

 Behind the scenes, the solution uses the T-SQL `BULK INSERT` command to import data read from a .csv file.
-In order to work the command needs a format file named `csv.fmt` in the `csv` container.
+In order to work the command needs a format file named `csv.fmt` in `_auto` folder the `csv` container.

-    az storage blob upload --container-name csv --file SQL\csv.fmt --name csv.fmt --account-name csvimportdemo --account-key <your-account-key>
+    az storage blob upload --container-name csv --file SQL\csv.fmt --name _auto\csv.fmt --account-name csvimportdemo --account-key <your-account-key>

 As mentioned before, the easiest way is to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+Make sure you create the `_auto` folder manually if you use Azure Storage Explorer.

 ## Configure Bulk Load Security